Sculling Policies overview

 Level C: Unsupervised 4x Toe – Home River:

-After sufficient practice steering, and with the recommendation of two or more Level B and/or Level A scullers, a member may request Level C certification.
+After sufficient practice steering, and with the recommendation of two or more Level B and/or Level A scullers or an UVRF coach, a member may request Level C certification.
 This allows the member to toe the quads on our home river without outside or onboard supervision.

 Level B: Unsupervised 4x Toe – Home River Instructor

-After sufficient practice at Level C, and with the recommendation of two or more Level B and/or Level A scullers, a member may request Level B certification as an instructor.
+After sufficient practice at Level C, and with the recommendation of two or more Level B and/or Level A scullers or an UVRF Coach, a member may request Level B certification as an instructor.
 At Level B members can teach others to steer and can make recommendations for qualification to a Level C or B Sculler.

 Level A: Unsupervised 4x Toe – Home and Away River Instructor